tiagocmendes/design-patterns/bridge/README.md

 ## How to run

-* On adapter directory, open a terminal and type:
+* On bridge directory, open a terminal and type:
 ```console
 $ javac *.java -d bin
 $ cd bin